VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 </details>

-2. Add the syscalls.h file as header file into your LLA-Dropper project
+2. Add the syscalls.h file to your LLA-Dropper project as a header file.
 <details>

 <p align="center">